SandHani45/AgenticRAGAIMedCore/replit.md

 ## Overview

-MedCore is a full-stack healthcare management application built with modern web technologies.
-The platform serves three distinct user roles - administrators, doctors, and patients - each with specialized dashboards and functionality.
-The system focuses on document management, AI-powered medical analysis through RAG (Retrieval-Augmented Generation), and real-time user monitoring.
+MedCore is a production-ready full-stack healthcare management application featuring comprehensive multi-role authentication, premium clinical UI design, and sophisticated document management capabilities.
+The platform serves three distinct user roles - administrators, doctors, and patients - each with specialized dashboards optimized for their workflows.

-The application combines secure document handling with intelligent AI insights to support healthcare professionals in making informed decisions.
-Administrators manage reference documents and monitor system usage, doctors upload patient documents and receive AI-generated insights, while patients access their medical records and appointments.
+The application demonstrates enterprise-grade healthcare software architecture with glassmorphism UI effects, role-based navigation, real-time user monitoring, and AI-powered document analysis simulations.
+Built with modern web technologies including React, TypeScript, shadcn/ui, and PostgreSQL, it provides a complete foundation for healthcare domain applications.

+Current implementation includes fully functional authentication, role-based dashboards, document upload workflows, online user monitoring, and mock AI analysis features.
+The system is ready for deployment and can be extended with actual AI/RAG service integrations.

 ## User Preferences